WE STRIVE TO:

 - We train APCs in a model of healthcare that includes integrated teams for same day and planned care visits utilizing preventive, acute and chronic care models.

-- Three (3) residency positions are available for our 13 month, full-time program starting in the Fall of each year and includes an orientation period.
+- Residency positions are available for a 13 month, full-time program starting in the Fall of each year and include an orientation period.

-- Residents will experience 1000+ patient care opportunities to develop a comprehensive treatment plan under the guidance of a preceptor using the Healthcare Team concept of care (1500 + clinical hours).
+- Residents will experience 1000+ patient care opportunities to develop a comprehensive treatment plan using the Healthcare Team concept of care (1500 + clinical hours).
 This residency also includes newer graduates who are already licensed and licensed clinicians changing focus of practice to primary care.

 - We provide a comprehensive orientation which includes: